CARABAO CUP FINAL

 However, even the time elapsed after the final whistle before his encounter with Oliver couldn’t diminish his annoyance.

-Around the same time assistant coach Hulshoff was also sent off.
+Around the same time, assistant coach Hulshoff was also sent off.

-As a result, neither Slot nor Hulshoff will be in the dugout for the Reds’ match against Wolves on Sunday at Anfield.
+Due to their red cards, neither Slot nor Hulshoff will be in the dugout for the Reds’ match against Wolves on Sunday at Anfield.

 Liverpool first-team coach and ex-Everton player John Heitinga will likely be Liverpool’s designated man in the dugout instead.